ONSdigital/dp/GPG.md

 We use GPG to sign our commits.

 * Unsigned commits will not be tested, built or deployed.
-* Commits signed by unknown GPG keys will not be test, built or deployed.
+* Commits signed by unknown GPG keys will not be tested, built or deployed.

 ### Getting started